PowerFeather/powerfeather-docs/docs/hardware/overview.md

-## Misc

-### FAQ
+## FAQ

 #### Can the USB and DC adapter be plugged in at the same time?

 Yes, but the supply with the higher voltage will be used.
 If they are roughly the same, the current load will be shared between the two supplies.
-There is also circuitry to ensure that one supply does not backfeed into the other.
+The circuitry also ensures that one supply does not backfeed into the other.

 #### Can USB/DC adapter be used to power the system and charge the battery at the same time?

 Yes.
 PowerFeather uses a charger chip with an integrated power path.
-This means that when a USB/DC power is provided, it is used to power the board even with the battery in a depleted state, charging it along the way.
+This means that when USB/DC power is provided, it is used to power the board even with the battery in a depleted state, charging it along the way.
 The battery is disconected once full to avoid overcharging.
 If the USB/DC power is removed, the battery automatically takes over powering the board.
 Furthermore, the battery can also supplement the USB/DC supply in case of load spikes.

+#### When should I prefer A0-A5, D8 for analog inputs, even if there are other capable pins?

+A0-A5, D8 uses ADC1 on the ESP32-S3, the others use ADC2.
+ADC2 is shared with Wi-Fi, and so may occasionally fail to read when Wi-Fi is active.
+When Wi-Fi is not used, you can use any of the analog-input capable pins.

+## Appendix

+### Power Measurement

+Conditions:

+- Power Profiler Kit II, simulating a battery, connected to BATN and BATP.
+- No load connected to `VSQT`, `3V3`, `VS`.
+- No external load connected to `VBAT`.
+- No power supply connected to `VBUS` and `VDC`

 ### Related Links